TABLE OF CONTENTS

 (3) Service.
 In order for an individual working for a subcontractor to be determined to have performed a “service” at a covered facility, the individual must have performed work or labor for the benefit of another within the boundaries of the facility.
 Examples of workers providing such services include janitors, construction and maintenance workers.
 The delivery and loading or unloading of goods alone is not a service and is not covered for any occupation, including workers involved in the delivery and loading or unloading of goods for construction and/or maintenance activities.

 b.
 Standard.
-Mere presence on the premises of a facility does not confer covered employment.
-There are three developmental components that must be met before a decision of covered subcontractor employment can be reached.
+Mere presence by the employee on the premises of a facility does not confer covered employment.
+There are three developmental components that must be met before a determination of covered subcontractor employment can be reached.
 These elements are:

 (3) the employment activities (work or labor) took place on the premises of the covered facility.

 c.
 Subcontractor employment at beryllium vendor facilities.
 Under the Act, persons providing a service on the premises of beryllium vendors during covered time periods are entitled to the same benefits as employees of the beryllium vendor during those same covered time periods.
-For some beryllium vendors, the corporate verifier for the vendor at which the subcontractor performed work has records of subcontractor employees, and therefore in verifying beryllium vendor sub-contractor employment the CE first contacts the corporate verifier for any information they have on the individual and his or her subcontractor employer.
+For some beryllium vendors, the corporate verifier for the vendor at which the subcontractor performed work has records of subcontractor employees and, therefore, in verifying beryllium vendor sub-contractor employment the CE first contacts the corporate verifier for any information he or she has on the individual and his or her subcontractor employer.
 In those situations in which an employee is alleging beryllium sub-contractor employment and the beryllium vendor is unable to confirm employment, the CE is to use SSA records, affidavits and other evidence as described in this chapter.

 d.
 Subcontractor employment at DOE facilities.
-Because DOE generally did not keep records of employees of subcontractors, particular evidentiary challenges are involved in proving subcontractor employment.
-To prove each of the elements needed, it is generally necessary to gather and evaluate documentation from multiple sources, including DOE, SSA and CPWR.
-To assist the CE in making determinations on subcontractor employment and to ensure that all the developmental elements are met for any period that is ultimately accepted as covered employment, a Subcontractor Worksheet (Exhibit 8) has been created that the CE completes in all subcontractor situations, as described in this item.
-Once completed, this worksheet is kept in the case file as aid to understanding the basis used to make subcontractor employment determinations.
+Because the DOE generally did not keep records of employees of subcontractors, the CE is faced with particular evidentiary challenges in establishing subcontractor employment.
+To establish each of the elements needed, it is generally necessary to gather and evaluate documentation from multiple sources, including the DOE, the SSA and the CPWR.

 a.
 Research.
 There needs to be probative evidence in the file that the individual was actually performing research on the premises of the DOE facility.
-Visiting the site, obtaining medical tests on site or similar non-work related reasons that people may have for going on site at a DOE facility do not qualify under this provision.
-Evidence that can be used to document that an individual was performing research on site include published journal articles, affidavits or some other documentation affirming that the individual was engaged in research.
+Visiting the site, obtaining medical tests on-site, or similar non-work related reasons that people may have for being on-site at a DOE facility, do not qualify under this provision.
+Evidence useful in documenting that an individual was performing research on-site includes published journal articles, affidavits, or some other documentation affirming that the individual was engaged in research.

 b.
 Living on-site not required.
 Although some DOE facilities provide dormitory-style accommodations which often house researchers, “in residence” can be satisfied by working “on the premises,” and the individual need not have been living on the premises of the DOE facility.